alinvlad05/Git-Basics/README.md

 The last major syntax for specifying revision ranges is the triple-dot syntax, A...B.
 It <br/>
 selects all the commits that are reachable by either of the two references, but not by <br/>
 both of them.<br/>

+  Index/Staging Area<br/>
+   Let's consider what happens when we use the git <br/>
+add command to add a file, but did not yet create a new commit adding it.<br/>
+A version control system needs to store such information somewhere.
+Git uses something <br/>
+called the index for this; it is the staging area that stores information that will go into <br/>
+the next commit.
+The git add <file> command stages the current contents (current version) of the file, <br/>
+adding it to the index.<br/>